-Table 11 outlines the data and samples that should be collected annually from harvested polar bears.
-Parameters listed as essential are necessary to understand the harvest level (number, sex) and to serve as mark-recovery information (e.g., tags or tattoo number) for population demographic studies.
+How human-caused mortality should be monitored.
+Data and samples collected annually from harvested polar bears are necessary to understand the harvest level (number, sex) and to serve as mark-recovery information (e.g., tags or tattoo number) for population demographic studies (Table 11).
 Collection of a fat sample, which is not now being uniformly collected, could provide genetic identity of the harvested animal as well as information on its condition and feeding patterns-information relevant to monitoring and ecological studies.
-Age derived from a tooth would provide useful information for a variety of ecological studies; especially in assessment of population dynamics and status.
-A hunter-assessed body condition index (Stirling et al. 2008b) could be a useful and inexpensive TEK metric as an annual assessment of condition of polar bears.
-Harvest data should be obtained annually from all harvested subpopulations at all monitoring levels.
-Where only medium- or low-intensity scientific monitoring is recommended, harvest data and samples are especially important, as they may constitute the majority of, or only, information available.
-Standardized collection and recording of harvest data and tissue samples may be developed to provide indices of the general subpopulation status (e.g., health, stature, trend), in addition to information to specifically describe the harvest.
-Analysis of samples or harvest data should be improved to better understand the ecology and the status of subpopulations throughout the circumpolar Arctic (see Priority study #2, Section 6.2).
-CBM will be critical for collection of harvest information.
+Age derived from a tooth would provide useful information for a variety of ecological studies, especially in assessment of population dynamics and status.
+A hunter-assessed body condition index

+Table 10.
+The quality of baseline data and sampling of the legal harvest of polar bears and the relative level of threat due to harvest for the 19 circumpolar subpopulations of polar bears.